-In the event that the doubt of paternity would relate to presumed fathers coming from the same family.
-You cannot take this test.
-You need to wait for the birth of the baby and make a simple paternity test.
+In the event that the doubt of paternity relates to presumed fathers coming from the same family, you cannot take this test.
+You should wait for the baby to be born and do a simple paternity test.

 The samples are (exclusively):